-The sky seemed like a big, large pool of grey smoke.
+The sky seemed like a big pool of grey smoke.
 The weather was cool, moist.
 A fresh, earthy smell hung on the air.

 I peered through the window with slick navy blue curtains, swinging to and fro to the movement of the minibus, blocking my view to some extent.
 Tiny rain droplets drizzled onto the closed glass pane with a light tinkle, creating a rhythmical musical tune which doubtlessly was perceived by quite a few.
 I could see the vague reflection of a stressed me breaking into a little grin on the damp window pane, as well as my surroundings.
 I became lost in admiring the lovely shower for a few moments.